-- Testing of renewable diesel in the new Tier IV California Charger locomotives to be EPA certified began in mid-2019 and will last one year.
-After successful testing, the new California Charger locomotive will be the cleanest petroleum-powered locomotive in the world and move California-owned passenger rail vehicles towards their goal of being carbon-free by 2040. - Newly designed bike racks with more storage capacity are being tested and will be installed on all cab cars.
-A bike rack design for the Amtrak-leased Superliners is also in progress, with implementation planned in early 2020. - The 15 F-59 locomotives owned by the State are going through a multi-year State-funded renovation program that began in 2011 and are due to go through their final overhaul in 2020.
-Two of the 15 are to be replaced with Tier IV Chargers by 2021, with an additional five possible by 2022/23.
+- Testing of renewable diesel in the new Tier IV California Charger locomotives to be EPA certified began in mid-2019 and will last until one year' hours of operation have been accumulated.
+This has been delayed due to COVID-19 service changes and is expected to be completed by Fall 2021.
+After successful testing, the new California Charger locomotive will be the cleanest petroleum-powered locomotive in the world and move California-owned passenger rail vehicles towards their goal of being carbon-free by 2035. - Newly designed bike racks with more storage capacity are being tested and will be installed on all cab cars.
+A bike rack design for the Amtrak-leased Superliners was successfully completed and can be deployed at a future time when ridership to CCJPA returns to pre-pandemic levels. - Two of the 15 state owned F-59 are to be decommissioned and replaced with Tier IV Chargers by 2021, with an additional five possible by 2022/23.
+Caltrans has negotiated with the local air districts to keep and utilize the two HEP engines and Gensets (Generators) as spares for the program.
 The head-end power units in the locomotives that provide power for lighting, electrical outlets, etc., that were updated to EPA Tier IV standards in 2012, will be overhauled starting in 2020. - Upgrades to the HVAC, ducting, and thermostatic controllers will continue. - The diner cars built in 1995/96 will undergo a rehabilitation of the upper level galley to update the equipment with current technology standards.
 Modifications include installing new chillers, drainage, counter tops, lighting, internet connections and food storage units.
 The new design will also make the working area more ergonomic for the food service employees.
-The first diner car to undergo the upgrade is due back in service February 2020. - For added safety and security, beginning March 2020, event recorders (black boxes) will be upgraded for better compatibility with PTC as well as trainset operation monitoring. - Assess a new seating proposal to replace existing seats on the 6000 series Surfliner cars and solicit passenger feedback. - Replace side door operators on the 6000 series Surfliner cars starting in March 2020. - Replacement of 20-year-old side door panels on the 6000 series Surfliner cars in 2020. - Clean the waste tank systems and reroute the venting on the 8800-series cars to help mitigate foul odors. - Ongoing replacement and upgrading of the floor panels on the 8000 series cars.
+The first diner car to undergo the upgrade is due back in service by summer 2021. - For added safety and security, beginning March 2020, event recorders (black boxes) will be upgraded for better compatibility with PTC as well as trainset operation monitoring. - Side door operator replacement on the 6000 series Surfliner cars completed July 2020. - Replacement of 20-year-old side door panels on the 6000 series Surfliner cars scheduled to be completed by July 2021.
+Original project was due in 2020, but was delayed due to COVID-19 production and delivery challenges.

-- Replace the destination sign LED displays. - Overhaul the hydraulic ADA boarding lifts on all cars. - Ongoing replacement of current incandescent and fluorescent lighting with more energy efficient, brighter, longer lasting, and cooler operating LED lighting.
+- Clean the waste tank systems and investigate the possible reroute the venting on the 8800-series cars to help mitigate foul odors. - Replace the destination sign LED displays by Fall 2021. - Overhaul the hydraulic ADA boarding lifts on all cars. - Ongoing replacement of current incandescent and fluorescent lighting with more energy efficient, brighter, longer lasting, and cooler operating LED lighting.